yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 ### The Dungeon Game
 My son and I wrote this game together.
 It's pretty simple, uses minis/game pieces and wooden blocks and can be played with or without a GM.
 Adventurers explore a dungeon or cool location, searching for treasure and fighting monsters.
 I don't really like "suggested ages" or whatever, but 3 and up seems like a solid range.

+Like everything I write, this game is released under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 #### Setup
 Build a dungeon.
 You can use any blocks you like!
 [Ben Milton](https://www.youtube.com/watch?v=fQ-ccPthhDY) recently recommended [these](https://www.amazon.com/gp/product/B00XV13FQG), but any will do.
 Jenga blocks make good walls.